nanofuzz/nanofuzz/README.md

  - Custom generators and filters
  - Test case minimization

 NaNofuzz is a experimental testing platform developed by the Accelerated Testing Research program at Carnegie Mellon University's School of Computer Science.
-As an experimental tool, NaNofuzz is not presently intended for production use.
-Contributions are welcome to address the limitations above.
+As an experimental tool, NaNofuzz is not presently intended for production use; however, contributions are welcome to address the limitations above.

 ### NaNofuzz Research Paper